 Welcome to the MariaDB monitor.
 Commands end with ; or \g.
 Your MariaDB connection id is 21 Server version: 10.3.10-MariaDB-1:10.3.10+maria~xenial-log mariadb.org binary distribution Copyright (c) 2000, 2018, Oracle, MariaDB Corporation Ab and others.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.
 MariaDB [(none)]>

-Of course, you don’t have to install MariaDB on Ubuntu 16.04, if you use one of our MariaDB Hosting services, in which case you can simply ask our expert Linux admins to install and configure MariaDB for you.
-They are available 24×7 and will take care of your request immediately.
+Of course, you don’t have to install MariaDB on Ubuntu 16.04, if you use one of our MariaDB Hosting services, in which case you can simply ask our expert Linux admins to install and configure MariaDB on your Ubuntu 16.04 server.
+They are available 24×7 and will take care of the installation and configuration immediately.

 PS.
-If you liked this post on how to install MariaDB on Ubuntu 16.04, please share it with your friends on the social networks using the buttons below or simply leave a reply.
+If you liked this post on Installing MariaDB on Ubuntu 16.04, please share it with your friends on the social networks using the buttons below or simply leave a reply.
 Thanks.